Jimmy Carter Library and Museum

-The Jimmy Carter Library and Museum in Atlanta, Georgia, houses U.S. President Jimmy Carter's papers and other material relating to the Carter administration and the Carter family's life.
+The Jimmy Carter Library and Museum in Atlanta, Georgia, houses U.S. president Jimmy Carter's papers and other material relating to the Carter administration and the Carter family's life.
 The library also hosts special exhibits, such as Carter's Nobel Peace Prize and a full-scale replica of the Oval Office as it was during the Carter Administration, including a reproduction of the Resolute desk.

 The Carter Library and Museum includes some parts that are owned and administered by the federal government, and some that are privately owned and operated.
 The library and museum are run by the National Archives and Records Administration and are part of the presidential library system of the federal government.
 Privately owned areas house Carter's offices and the offices of the Carter Center, a non-profit human rights agency.

 The building housing the library and museum makes up 69,750 ft2, with 15,269 ft2 of space for exhibits and 19,818 ft2 of archive and storage space.
-The library stacks house 27 million pages of documents; 500,000 photos, and 40,000 objects, along with films, videos, and audiotapes.
-These collections cover all areas of the Carter administration, from foreign and domestic policy to the personal lives of President Jimmy Carter and First Lady Mrs. Rosalynn Carter.
+The library contains approximately 600,000 photographs, 1,550 video recordings, 27 million documents, and 3,700 audio recordings related to Carter's presidency.

 The complex is situated next to John Lewis Freedom Parkway, which was originally called "Presidential Parkway" (and at one point, "Jimmy Carter Parkway") in its planning stages.
 The land on which the museum sits was a part of General Sherman's headquarters during the Civil War's Battle of Atlanta.

 Although President Herbert Hoover and almost all Presidents since (except John F. Kennedy and Lyndon B. Johnson) have chosen to be buried at their presidential museum, Jimmy and Rosalynn Carter chose to instead be interred on the grounds of their home in Plains, Georgia.
 The Carters also made arrangements for their home, which is owned by the National Park Service and is part of the Jimmy Carter National Historical Park, to be converted into a museum.